Aston Martin DB7 Vantage V12 For Sale

 have always thought that the DB7’s gear surround looked cheap

-and nasty and spoiled the nicely finished interior.
-The Touchtronic
+and nasty and spoiled the nicely finished interior (a view shared by

-Luckily I have done some retrimming before and had some matching blue leather
+Luckily I have trimming experience and had some

 The “S” on the display now comes on with the +/- when you select “Sport” by